peartreegames/topiary-unity/README.md

 ## Setup

-Any `.topi` file will automatically be compiled and a subasset will be created with the `.topib` bytecode.
+Any `.topi` file will automatically be compiled and a subasset will be created with the `.topi.byte` bytecode.

 Once your file is compiled it will automatically be added to a Topiary addressables group with the labels `Topiary` and `Topi`.